mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

         mv nietzsche.txt nietzsche_large.txt
         head -800 nietzsche_large.txt > nietzsche.txt

-When I am training deep learning models I like to monitor system resources using the **top** command line activity, specifically watching for page faults when training on a CPU.
+When I am training Deep Learning models I like to monitor system resources using the **top** command line activity, specifically watching for page faults when training on a CPU.
 If you are using CUDA and a GPU then use the CUDA command line utilities for monitoring the state of the GPU.

 There are a few things that make the following examle code more complex than the example using the University of Wisconsin cancer data set.
 We need to convert each character in the training data to a one-hot encoding which is a vector of all 0.0 values except for a single value of 1.0.
 I am going to show you a short repl session so that you understand how this works and then we will look at the complete Hy code example.